listr2/listr2/docs/task/output.md

 <Version version="v2.1.0" /><GithubIssue :issue="31" />

 `process.stdout` and `process.stderr` might get hooked depending on the usage of _ProcessOutput_ on the selected renderer.
-So anything that requires a `WritableStream` while the task running to dump the output, should go through the _Listr_ itself by creating a temporary `WritableStream` with `task.stdout()`.
+So anything that requires a `WritableStream` while the task is running to dump the output should go through `task.stdout()`, which creates a temporary `WritableStream` for the task, instead of writing to the stream directly.

 ## Render Output of a Command